Zvezda (ISS module): Design

+Zvezda is also the home of the Lada Greenhouse, which is a test for growing plants in space.

 The "Assembly Compartment" holds external equipment such as thrusters, thermometers, antennas, and propellant tanks.
 The large movable "Lira satellite communications antenna" is located on the Zvezda service module near the aft or rear of the International Space Station on this Assembly Compartment.
 The "Transfer Chamber" is equipped with automatic docking equipment and is used to service Soyuz and Progress spacecraft.